Events

 Wednesday

 If you've ever wondered how federal science agencies actually get their funding — and why it can shift so dramatically from year to year — this webinar is for you.
 We'll walk through the federal appropriations process from start to finish, explaining the roles of Congress and the Administration and how decisions get made.
 Using past case studies and a close look at the FY2027 budget process as it unfolds in real time, we'll give you the context to make sense of the news and understand what's happening to the agencies and programs that fund your work.
-Register

 28